medusajs/medusa/docs/content/modules/carts-and-checkout/cart.md

 :::

 The cart’s totals are retrieved by default in all the [cart’s store APIs](https://docs.medusajs.com/api/store#tag/Carts).
-You can also retrieve a cart with its totals within your code using the `CartService`'s [retrieveWithTotals method](../../references/services/classes/CartService.md#retrievewithtotals).

 ---